Lessons start at 8:30. The academic day in Primary school finishes at 14:55 and Secondary school ends at 15:15.

 Graduates of VIS have joined universities all over the world, for example; Harvard, Stanford, Oxford, Cambridge, McGill, Warwick and many more highly ranked universities.
 See list.

 Every visitor must report to the Security Office at the school gate; after showing an ID the visitor will be issued a visitor's ID which the person will have to wear on the school premises and submit to the Security Office again when leaving the premises.
 All parents and staff are facilitated with an ID card by the Security team when joining VIS.
-Primary students, G1 - G5, will receive a student ID from the Primary Office on request and Secondary students, G6 to G12, will be issued an EDU card automatically.
+Primary students, G1-G5, will receive a student ID from the Primary Office on request and Secondary students, G6-G12, will be issued an EDU card automatically.

 Yes, the school has an active and successful VIS Parent Teacher Association.
 As part of their services, they established a buddy system, whereby on request an incoming family is connected with a current VIS parent who speaks the same language as the new family and has children in the same grade/s, in order to try and help them with the settling-in process.

-VIS offers an After School Care Programme for children from the Early Learning Centre to Grade 5.
-The After School Care Programme takes place from 15:00 until 17:30.
+VIS offers an After School Care Programme for children from the Early Learning Centre to G5.
+The After School Care Programme takes place from 15:00-17:30.

 The schooling contract is entered into on an annual basis and expires at the end of each and every school year.
 For a student's attendance in the next school year, an online re-admission form will need to be completed at the end of January.
-This re-admission process will be initiated by an email by VIS to all current parents/guardians.
-After completion of the form, the admission process for candidates on the waiting lists for the next academic year will start in February and will continue in spring and summer and as long as places are available.
+This re-admission process will be initiated by email by VIS to all current parents/guardians.
+After completion of re-admission process of current students, the admission process for candidates on the waiting lists for the next academic year will start in February and/or March and will continue in spring and summer and as long as places are available.